-3 Ways Retailers Can Improve Customer Experience With Their Contact Center
+3 Ways Retailers Can Use the Contact Center to Improve Customer Experience

 No one ever said working in retail was easy.
 There are long hours, narrow margins, heavy competition and the threat of loss at every turn.
 You spend most of the year in the red, hoping for a big holiday season, and sometimes it doesn’t happen.
-Succeeding in retail is tough and these days it’s much more difficult.
+Succeeding in retail is tough, and these days it’s even more difficult.

-Customer service remains the key difference of brick-and-mortar retail operations.
+Customer service remains the key differentiator of brick-and-mortar retail operations.
 While most think of this as a friendly face at the checkout or a helpful suggestion in the aisle, customer service extends into every facet of your business, including customer interactions with your contact center.
-It’s these latter exchanges we’re going to focus on, because while the customer service interactions that take place here are every bit as important as those that occur in-store, these conversations also provide some pretty helpful data.
-Below are three ways you can use your contact center to your competitive advantage.
+It’s these latter exchanges we’re going to focus on, because while the customer service interactions that take place here are every bit as important as those that occur in-store, these conversations illuminate some pretty insightful data.